 Spicer-Mullikin Family Aftercare Services

 Spicer-Mullikin understands what it means to grieve.
-That’s why our service to you does not end when the funeral is over.
+That’s why our service to you doesn’t end when the funeral is over.
 We know that your grief may just be starting.
-We are here to support you with aftercare and grief counseling services so that you can manage the many emotions of grief, healing, and adjusting to a new life.
+We’re here to support you with aftercare and grief counseling services so that you can manage the many emotions of grief, healing and adjusting to your new life.